The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

 For our fixed hub vertex, let $S^H_i$ be the time of the $i$th reinfection of the hub vertex, and let $T^H_i$ be the next time after $S_i^H$ at which the hub is no longer infected.
 Call the $i$th time interval $[S^H_i, T^H_i)$ the $i$th \textbf{infectious phase}, provided $S^H_i<\infty$.
 We say the $i$th infectious phase is \textbf{long} if $T^H_i - S^H_i>1/(1+\alpha)$.
-Broadly, the process can survive between long one phases if
+We first consider the probability that time $1$ is the start of a long infectious phase for this hub.
+We can guarantee this if either the hub is initially infected at time $0$ and \begin{enumerate} \item [(C1)] There are no recovery dots or isolation crosses on the hub in $[0,1+1/(1+\alpha)]$, \end{enumerate} which has probability $e^{-(2+\alpha)}$; or a leaf is infected and \begin{enumerate} \item [(C2)] There is a recovery dot on the hub in $[0,1/2]$, \item [(C3)] There are no recovery or isolation crosses on the leaf in $[0,1]$, \item [(C4)] There is an infection arrow from the leaf to the hub in $[1/2,1]$, \item [(C5)] There are no recovery dots on the hub in $[1/2,1+1/(1+\alpha)]$, and \item [(C6)] There are no isolation crosses on the hub in $[0,1+1/(1+\alpha)]$ \end{enumerate}